 1) I think the biggest myth of our time is that fat is harmful, especially saturated fat: that it causes high cholesterol and heart disease.
 So many people still have fat phobia, but where have our fat free diets taken us?
 To bigger waistlines and higher rates of diabetes, since we now snack on fat free refined carbs high in sugar or processed flours that break down into sugars.
 Think pretzels, pasta, frozen yogurt, Snackwell cookies.
 Remember those?
 Gross.

 The short answer is that the body uses cholesterol for repair, so high levels indicate some kind of inflammatory response to arterial damage or atherosclerosis, and that’s what needs to be addressed rather than taking a statin to force levels down without determining the underlying cause.
-In the case of hydrogenated fats, which are unsaturated fats altered to be solid at room temp to improve shelf life of products, the body mistakes them for the saturated fats it uses for cell membrane permeability (and overall repair), making cells impermeable so nutrients can’t get in.
+In the case of hydrogenated fats, which are unsaturated fats altered to be solid at room temp to improve shelf life of products, the body mistakes them for the saturated fats it uses for cell membrane permeability (and overall repair), making cells impermeable and rigid so nutrients can’t get in.
 Same hardening happens to artery walls.

 2) Does red meat cause cancer?

 Moving along, remember when everyone freaked out when this study was released saying red meat causes cancer?
 Couple issues here: what types of meat were the participants eating?
 McDonald’s feedlot beef filled with antibiotics and toxins?
 Any conventionally raised beef is high in inflammation-causing omega6 and low in the omega 3s.
 Grass fed organic beef is high in the anti-inflammatory omega 3s.
 Click here to read my take on the issue.
 If you’re eating conventionally raised beef and junk food, yes, you have a higher risk of death via diet.
-If you’re eating a plant based diet with organic proteins, you’re eating an anti-inflammatory, health-supporting diet.
+If you’re eating a plant based diet with organic animal proteins, you’re eating an anti-inflammatory, health-supporting diet.

 3) What about Eggs?